 After the parade each year, Place du Canada hosts a special event featuring a giant cake, live shows, face painting, and other entertainment.
 Taking place at Square Phillips from 1:30 to 2 p.m., you can enjoy a slide of a 4-foot by 8-foot cake in honor of the holiday, which is expected to feed up to 2,500 people.

-Once you've grabbed a slice (and a free cup of water), you can stick around for the performances, including colorful dragon dances courtesy of Montreal's Chinese community.
+Once you've grabbed a slice (and a free cup of water), stick around for the performances, including colorful dragon dances courtesy of Montreal's Chinese community.
 There will also be inflatable toys for kids on site and a variety of other activities and games available free of charge until around 4 p.m.